christian-ek/mapmaster/README.md

 - **Engaging Gameplay**: MapMaster challenges players to guess the country of a displayed flag.
 Points are awarded for correct guesses, with a time limit to add excitement.
 Clues are available to assist, but they come at a points cost.
 The game demands quick thinking and sharp knowledge of world flags, offering a fun and educational experience.
 Whether you're a geography enthusiast or just looking for a fun challenge, MapMaster provides an engaging and interactive way to test your skills.
 - **Responsive Design**: MapMaster offers an optimized experience on both desktop and mobile devices.
 Its interface adjusts seamlessly to different screen sizes, ensuring enjoyable gameplay on any device.

+## APIs and Integrations

+MapMaster utilizes several APIs for its core functionalities:

+- **Google Maps API**: For map integration.
+- **Google Geocoding API**: To determine the country when clicking on the map.
+- **Restcountries.com API**: For fetching random flags and country information.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.